File Upload (Pro feature)

 {% endtabs %}

-Received orders can be located in **Dashboard > Cost Calculator > Orders.** Orders with attached files are displayed with **Paper Clip** icon beside them.
+Received orders can be located in **Dashboard > Cost Calculator > Orders.** Orders with attached files are displayed with a **Paper Clip** icon beside them.

 Uploaded files are available in the open form on the popup window which appears after clicking the **order**.